GRealesM/BloodCellBasisApp/README.md

 Updated: 11/05/2021

 **NOTE:** On 11th May 2021 we updated the BloodCellBasisApp to include a new rotation matrix to which we applied varimax rotation.
-This was done with the aim to maximise the variance explained by each component and thus improve interpretability.
+This was done with the aim improve interpretability.
 If you used a previous version of the app, results should not change much, but we encourage you to re-do your analysis on this new basis.

 **Note:** This is a beta version.
 Some important features and compatibility with some data formats and builds will be surely missing,